-Be proficient with your bow and have it tuned for shooting broadheads long before you step into the field.
-Clear shooting lanes and practice from an elevated position if you’ll be hunting from a stand.
-Also, you must be aware what shots you are capable of making.
-Make sure you’re confident when the deer steps into range and strolls through your shooting lane plays a huge role in the mental side of bowhunting and feeling comfortable when you draw back your bow.
+Obviously you have to be proficient with your bow and have it tuned for shooting broadheads before you step into the field.
+Shooting lanes need to be cleared and you must be aware of your limits – what shots are you capable of making or not making?
+Being confident when the deer steps into range and strolls through your shooting lane plays a huge role in the mental side of bowhunting and feeling comfortable when you draw back your bow.

 During the Shot

-As soon as you release an arrow, the process of tracking a deer begins.
+As soon as you release your broadhead, the process of tracking a deer begins.
 Try to determine where your arrow made contact.
 Was it high or low?
 Too far back?
-This, in addition to watching how the deer reacts, will give the first clues of how to proceed with the recovery.
-Also make note of where the deer was standing when the broadhead hit and what direction it ran.
-Keep an eye on the deer until it falls or you can no longer see it.
-Burn the image of where it was last seen into your memory.
+This, in addition to watching how the deer reacts will give the first clues of how to proceed with the recovery.
+Also make note of where the deer was standing when the broadhead hit and what direction it headed after the shot.
+Keep an eye on the deer until it falls or you can no longer see it and burn the image of where it was last seen into your memory.

-A deer shot in the spine will usually drop in its tracks from paralysis.
+A deer shot in the spine will usually drop in his tracks from paralysis.
 A second shot will probably be required for a clean kill.
 The spine is definitely not a target you want to aim for and usually happens when a bowhunter shoots directly under their stand or misjudges yardage.
 Either way, a shot to the vitals will be required to humanely kill the deer.

-As a new season starts, it’s important to remember that making the best attempt to recover an animal is just as important as shooting one.
-It’s a skill we all should work on as diligently as we approach scouting, target practice and ultimately hunting.
+As a new season starts, it is important to remember making your best attempt to recover an animal is just as important as shooting one.
+It is a skill we all should work on as diligently as we approach scouting, target practice and ultimately hunting.
 There is not a better feeling than walking up on an animal you outwitted and harvested ethically.
 These are the moments that excite us to replace the blades of the broadhead just used and get ready for the next hunt.View All Posts